Everything you need to know about repositioning cruises

 Richard Mellor

-The savviest cruise travellers swear by repositioning cruises and the chance to bag a bargain.
-So, too, do those seafarers who just love seeing unusual destinations - and often multiple continents to boot, or long and lazy days at sea, with time aplenty to enjoy the onboard amenities.
+The savviest cruise travellers swear by repositioning cruises.
+So do those seafarers who just love seeing unusual destinations, often multiple continents to boot, with long and lazy days at sea and time aplenty to enjoy the onboard amenities.

 Marella Discovery at sea - photo courtesy of Marella Cruises